Simplificatedd/Module-planner/README.md

 ### Data Persistence
 - **Local Storage**: Data is automatically saved and persists between sessions
 - **No Account Required**: All data is stored locally in your browser
+- **Printable Format**: Download a formatted semester plan for printing or saving as PDF

 ## Tech Stack